- Recognize that families are unique and the importance of valuing diversity among families in your program.

 Honoring Diversity in Your Program

 Respecting the families your program serves is at the heart of the work you and your staff do every day.
 Families are unique.
-Their structures, beliefs, and parenting practices are shaped by their own experiences and can be very different than those held by you or your staff.
+Their structures, beliefs, and parenting practices are shaped by their own experiences and culture and can be very different than those held by you or your staff.
 Being part of a responsive program means that you demonstrate sensitivity and consideration for the diverse backgrounds, experiences, values, and contexts in which children and families live.
 Honoring those differences is essential as you build relationships and engage families in meaningful ways to promote positive outcomes for everyone.

 Responsive managers avoid making assumptions about groups of people and the way they act or think.
-While it is important to acknowledge differences between various groups of people, it is also important to recognize within-group differences.
+While it is important to acknowledge differences between various groups of people, it is also important to recognize differences within-group.
 While there may be commonly shared characteristics, values, and attributes among people who come from a particular geographic region or who have a particular cultural heritage, there is still considerable variability within the same group in terms of values or ways of doing things.
 This is especially evident when it comes to parenting practices.

 Respecting the diversity in parenting styles is just as important as respecting other types of differences.
-Parenting practices are influenced by a myriad of factors.
+Parenting practices are influenced by many factors.
 Those who work with families must be sensitive to practices that are different from how they were parented or how they parent their own children.
 When it comes to parenting, there is no right way or wrong way that must be followed by everyone; there is only the family’s way.
 Families and staff want the same things for children and youth – to grow up to be healthy, happy, and successful.
 At times, staff and families have different approaches and expectations to achieving these goals for their children, which can sometimes lead to misunderstanding and conflict.

 Embracing diversity in your work with families and staff will not happen overnight.
-It is a long process in which people from various backgrounds are challenged to face and understand different points of view, accept new or unfamiliar ways of doing things, and ultimately work together toward a common goal.
+It is a life-long process in which people from various backgrounds are challenged to learn and understand different points of view, accept new or unfamiliar ways of doing things, and ultimately work together toward a common goal.
 It is important to understand that this is a collaborative process; just as you may feel challenged or confused, families may feel the same.
 As researchers in the field of family and diversity remind us, “the challenge is not so much for service providers to give up their own beliefs as it is to cultivate a habit of learning to understand and respect those of others” (Harry, Rueda & Kalyanpur, 1999).

 It is your responsibility to establish expectations regarding the involvement of families in your program.
 These expectations should be clearly laid out in staff and family handbooks, shared during orientation for new staff and families, and reinforced during staff meetings.
 Unmet expectations must be addressed.
 In most cases, these types of issues won’t get resolved without some level of intervention.